Saturday, October 31, 2009

 I was at a workshop, not as old as some of the people there, and we were to compose something for our children to read someday.
 I wrote this, read it aloud, and nobody else wanted to read theirs then.
 I didn't mean to do that to them.
 Writing is just something that comes easily to me, and thinking about my kids in this way is something I've done for a long time, too.

-It was only written well enough for me to read.
-In case you can't decipher my handwriting, I can transcribe to machine-font:
+This was only written well enough for me to read.
+In case you can't decipher my handwriting, I've transcribed it (below):

 Being a mother changed me.